 A gaboon viper can move at 20 feet per second, and when it attacks, it's astonishingly fluid.

-Did you even notice that the snake was in the leaves before it attacked the bird?
+Did you even notice that the venomous snake was in the leaves before it attacked the bird?
 Not only can this viper move fast, it's also a master of camouflage.
-The color of its skin makes it hard to find in leaf-covered terrain.
+The color of its skin makes it hard to find in leaf litter of the forest floor.

-Snakes like the viper are talented hunters equipped with poisonous venom and lightning-fast agility.
+Fortunately, this animal is found mostly in isolated rain forest regions of west Africa like the Congo, Nigeria, Gabon, Kenya, Uganda, Tanzania, Zimbabwe and Mozambique.
+Snakes like the viper are talented hunters equipped with dangerous venom and lightning-fast agility.
 Don't get in the way of these creatures (but you'll probably be bitten before you even see it anyway).